Continuity of Early Learning

 FeesDET Fully Subsidised

-Strengthen early learning partnerships to help children experiencing disadvantage transition to school.
+Strengthen early learning partnerships to help children experiencing vulnerability or disadvantage transition to school.

 Continuity of Early Learning focuses on strengthening the partnerships with the biggest impact on children’s transition to school – those between schools, early childhood services and parents.